-Report from Rev. Larry Selig on trip to Costa Rica
+A report from Rev. Larry Selig on a trip to Costa Rica to equip leaders.

 “I was training many preparing for mission work on how to do listening prayer.
 During intercessory prayer, we would spend some minutes in silence, asking the Lord how He wanted us to pray, regarding the requests which were before us.